 On average, your neighbors pay $82 a month.See Your Rates

 The Golden State is known for many things, including beautiful beaches, fruit and wine, cosmopolitan cities, and the movie industry.
-California is so large that if it were its own country, it would have the world's eighth-largest economy.
+California is so large that if it were its own country, it would have the world's fifth-largest economy.
 There are major homeowners insurance risks that you should be aware of.
 Whether you’re looking to move there, or are already a Californian.

 How much is home insurance in California?
 Homeowners insurance premiums in California are moderate compared to other states.
 The average cost of homeowners insurance in California is $986.
 That's slightly lower than the national average of $1,173.
 There are 29 states and the District of Columbia that have higher average home insurance rates than California.

 |California Annual Average||$966||$974||$986|